Frequently Asked Questions & Answers

 Q: How Is Child Support Determined?

-A: Child support is based on the income of both parent which is plugged into the Nebraska child support calculator.
-Your attorney will ensure the correct income is used and whether support should be based on sole custody or joint custody which will greatly affect the amount paid each mother.
-There are other factors to consider as well such as the cost of health insurance, other children, previously ordered support obligations etc.
+A: Child support is based on the income of both parents, which is plugged into the Nebraska child support calculator.
+There are other factors to consider as well, such as the cost of health insurance, other children, previously ordered support obligations, etc.

 Q: How Is Property Divided In A Divorce?